lpicanco/ihercules/README.md

 =========

 iHercules is a relational database management system.
 It is been written in pure C. In the future it will implements a file system management like Microsoft's Active Directory.
-The principal goal is the powerful and scalabity.
+The principal goal is to be powerful and scalable.